rustatian/articles/algorithms/bitwise_and_task.md

 1 -- 0 0 0 0 0 0 0 1
 1 -- 0 0 0 0 0 0 0 1
 ```
 Great, m is equal to n...
 What's next?
 We find a prefix (bit) which will be equal to 1.
 Now, we need to set this bit in result number.
-LEFT SHIFT TIME :) We performed 3 right shifts, so, let's perform 3 left shift operation on m or n it doesn't matter.
+LEFT SHIFT TIME :) We performed 3 right shifts, so, let's perform 3 left shift operations on shifted `m` or `n` it doesn't matter.
 `0 0 0 0 0 0 0 1` << 3 = `0 0 0 0 1 0 0 0`.
 Result is 2 * 2 * 2 = 8

 Let's see the Rust solution: